-A Blog is like a Town Hall meeting which begins with a speech on a specific topic, then the floor is opened for discussion and debate by the audience.
+A Blog mirrors a Town Hall meeting which begins with a speech on a specific topic, then the floor is opened for discussion and debate by the audience.

 Forum: A site built entirely from reader input.
 The structure is an inverted-tree with broad divisions at the top, overseeing finer and finer sub-divisions called threads.
 The webmaster starts off with a few administrative threads; readers create the rest.
 Topics are as random and individual as the people who arrive at the forum to contribute.
 Eventually you learn that 95% of the threads pose questions, not solutions.